 The Drinking Water State Revolving Fund (DWSRF) program was authorized by the 1996 Amendments to the Federal Safe Drinking Water Act.
 The Environmental Protection Agency makes the capitalization grants to states to help establish their DWSRF programs.
 Nebraska’s DWSRF program provides loans to eligible public water supply systems for the construction of water works, and for land acquisition from willing sellers for source water protection.
 Funds can be used to plan, design and construct drinking water facilities.

-The NDEQ, Nebraska Department of Health and Human Services and Nebraska Investment Finance Authority (NIFA) jointly administer certain provisions of the Drinking Water Revolving Fund Act.
-NIFA is authorized to issue revenue bonds to provide funds for NDEQ to loan to public water supply systems within the state.
+The NDEE, Nebraska Department of Health and Human Services and Nebraska Investment Finance Authority (NIFA) jointly administer certain provisions of the Drinking Water Revolving Fund Act.
+NIFA is authorized to issue revenue bonds to provide funds for NDEE to loan to public water supply systems within the state.

 How Can Your Community Receive a Drinking Water SRF Loan?

 To receive a DWSRF loan, communities need to comply with some basic requirements:

 - Projects must be eligible for funding under the DWSRF program, and be placed on the annual Intended Use Plan priority list.